lhapaipai/symfony-vite-dev/docs/src/guide/performances.md

 ```

-with a configuration like this for example:
+With a configuration like this for example:

 ```js
 // vite.config.js